jmcclell/sysgit/README.md

 # sysgit

-sysgit helps you manage your user configuration files across multiple systems.
+sysgit helps you manage your user configuration (dot) files across one or more UNIX-based systems.

 # What is it?